Daniel Holowaty

 Daniel Holowaty (American pronunciation: [hole-oh-wat-teeeee]; born August 26, 1989, in Buffalo, New York) is an American soccer player who formerly played for the Pittsburgh Riverhounds in the USL Professional Division.
-Dan currently resides deep in New Jersey with his wife, despite working in Manhattan.
+Holowaty currently resides deep in New Jersey with his wife, despite working in Manhattan.

 Career

 College and amateur

 Holowaty attended Saint Ignatius High School, where as a senior in 2006, was an Academic All-State selection and All Greater Cleveland selection.
 Saint Ignatius won the 2005 Division I Ohio Boys' Soccer State Championship as well as the NSCAA Boys' High School National Championship.

 Holowaty played four years of college soccer at Rochester Institute of Technology.
 He led the team in scoring his freshman season in 2007 and was an All-Empire 8 Second Team selection as a sophomore in 2008.
 After sitting out the 2009 season due to injury he was an All-Empire 8 First Team Selection in 2010.
 Holowaty excelled during his senior season being named an All-Liberty League First Team member as well as being named to the 2011 NSCAA Men's Division III All-East Second Team.
 He led RIT in scoring with 8 goals and 20 points and led the team to an 11-7-2 record and a Liberty League Championship Game appearance.
 Holowaty was also named to the 2011 ECAC Division III Upstate Men's Soccer All-Star Second Team.

 He finished his career 10th all-time in points at RIT with 61 and 11th in career goals with 24.
 In addition, his 10 game-winning goals rank 6th all-time.
 Holowaty become one of only a few players in RIT's history to sign a professional contract.